Reading Time: 10 minutes

 Once you’ve pinned down precisely who you’re writing to, you must consider a few fundamental components when launching your next email marketing campaign.

-It can be a tricky balancing act to create email subject lines that are not only enticing but clear enough to communicate their intent to be opened.
+It can be a tricky balancing act to create email subject lines that is clear enough to communicate their intent to be opened.
 However, many guides focus on the power of “mysterious” subject lines to get more clicks, claiming that merely wanting to know more will compel recipients to open the message.

-Example: Below, a mysterious subject line from the University of Kansas attempts to entice readers, but withholds critical information.
-Readers know they should be excited about something, but they’re not sure what.
+Example: Below, a mysterious subject line from the University of Kansas attempts to entice readers but withholds critical information.
+Readers know they should be excited about something but are unsure what.

 higher education email marketing